niklas-heer/simpleShot/README.md

    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --select, -s                     Select the area for the screenshot.
    --upload, -u                     Reads the credentials under ~/.simpleShot.gcfg and uploads it.
    --quiet, -q                      Don't notify me!
+   --debug, -d                      Enable debugging.
    --name-length, --nl "6"          Choose the length for the name generator.
    --name-alphabet, --na "alphanum" Choose the alphabet for the name generator.
-   --directory, -d "screenshots"     Choose the direcotry where the screenshots are saved. (e.g. /home/nh/screenshots) --format, -f "jpg"                Choose the format of the screenshot. (png, jpg...)
+   --folder, -f "screenshots"       Choose the directory where the screenshots are saved. (e.g. /home/nh/screenshots) --type, -t "jpg"                 Choose the format of the screenshot. (png, jpg...)
    --help, -h                       show help --version, -v                    print the version
 ```